432 pages | 6 x 9 | 43 illus.

 "Early African American Print Culture reads like a manifesto, a call to action—sometimes directly, by cataloging the work that remains to be done, and sometimes simply by offering models of scholarship on familiar and unfamiliar authors and texts.
 The central point, of course, is that we need to attend to the whole of American print culture if we are to understand the complexities of African American writing throughout the nineteenth century."—John Ernest, West Virginia University

-Lara Langer Cohen teaches English at Wayne State University and is the author of The Fabrication of American Literature: Fraudulence and Antebellum Print Culture, also available from the University of Pennsylvania Press.
+Lara Langer Cohen teaches English at Swarthmore College and is author of The Fabrication of American Literature: Fraudulence and Antebellum Print Culture, also available from the University of Pennsylvania Press.

-Jordan Alexander Stein teaches English at the University of Colorado at Boulder.
+Jordan Alexander Stein teaches English at Fordham University.